 Review of Hello Mobile phone plans

 One provider trying to stand out from the crowd is Hello Mobile.
 A low cost telco owned by TelPacific, it offers several prepaid plans – all of which come on a no-contract basis, using the Vodafone 4G Network.
-As a mobile virtual network operator (MVNO), Hello Mobile offers a large range of mobile plans to suit a lot of different budgets and needs.
+As a mobile virtual network operator (MVNO), Hello Mobile offers a small range of mobile plans to suit slightly different users and budgets.
 So say hello to Hello Mobile’s plans below.

 Hello Mobile Phone Plans

 Hello Mobile offers just two plans, each capturing distinctly different users in the market.